-I’ve tried many different natural remedies, some have helped me and others had no effect.
-Below I’ve compiled a list of natural supplements for anxiety and as always before taking anything, please consult with your doctor.
+I’ve tried many different natural remedies, some have helped me, and others did not help.
+Below I’ve compiled a list of natural supplements for anxiety.

 However, the good news is that, no matter what the degree of anxiety, this disorder can be managed and treated.

 Anti-anxiety drugs and psychotherapy are often used in the treatment of this disorder but are known to be accompanied by many side effects and painful withdrawal symptoms.